LEAD: Minimizing Learner-Expert Asymmetry in End-to-End Driving: Conclusion

 \boldparagraph{Sim-to-Real Transfer} Our work investigates perception co-training but does not address planning co-training, where policy behaviors are trained by combining supervision from human driving trajectories and LEAD.
 Moreover, sim-to-real evaluation is currently limited to open-loop and pseudo-closed-loop benchmarks; demonstrating closed-loop real-world benefits remains future work.

-\boldparagraph{Expert Design Scope} Our current study is restricted to a simulation-based and rule-based expert.
-The proposed expert alignment requires domain-specific tuning, some of which is specific to CARLA.
-It remains an open question whether similar alignment principles apply to learned experts or human demonstrations, and extend to closed-loop real-world driving as well as other domains in robotics.
+\boldparagraph{Expert Design Scope} Our study is restricted to a rule-based expert in simulation, and the proposed alignment requires domain-specific tuning.
+Whether similar principles apply to learned experts, human demonstrations, or real-world driving remains open.